-As shown in Table III-1 above, it is primarily those Employers actively funding their OPEB liabilities that are expected to meet the tread water level of contributions in the coming year.
-Santa Barbara County is one of the Employers prefunding their liabilities.
-Its projected contribution for FYE 2023 of \$15.5 million is greater than the tread water level of \$6.9 million.
-In addition, the County holds a large portion of the total liability for the Plan.
-As a result, the Plan's unfunded liability should decrease between valuation dates if all actuarial assumptions are met.
+As shown in Table III-1, it is primarily those employers actively funding their OPEB liabilities that are expected to meet the tread water level of contributions in the coming year, but some of the employers funding the benefits on a pay-as-you-go basis are also expected to do so.

+Santa Barbara County is one of the employers prefunding their liabilities.
+Its projected contribution for FYE 2025 of \$17.6 million is greater than the tread water level of \$4.5 million.
+The County holds a large portion of the total liability for the Plan, as a result, the Plan's unfunded liability should decrease between valuation dates if all actuarial assumptions are met.